 Q: How much do Indow inserts cost?

 Cost of your insert depends on the size and shape of your window and the grade type you choose.
-Pricing for Indow inserts ranges from $27/sf to $36/sf.
-Some of our premium grades cost $41/sf.
+Pricing for most Indow inserts ranges from $30/sf to $39/sf.
+Our Commercial Acoustic grade costs $48/sf.
 If you live near a dealer, they will cover all costs in your estimate, which normally includes a measure and installation fee as well as your local sales tax.

 Q: Is financing available for purchasing Indow inserts?

 Yes.
 Financing is available for all self-measure and some dealer-served clients.
 For self-measure customers, financing is available through PayPal.
 You can apply at the time of payment (for your final invoice).
 For customers working with a dealer, speak with your representative about what financing options may be available.

 Q: How long does it take to receive my Indow window inserts?